Aliases for RAB1A Gene

 GeneCards Summary for RAB1A Gene

 RAB1A (RAB1A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB1A include rectum adenocarcinoma and choroideremia.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is RAB37.
+Diseases associated with RAB1A include Choroideremia and Legionellosis.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is RAB1B.

 The small GTPases Rab are key regulators of intracellular membrane trafficking, from the formation of transport vesicles to their fusion with membranes.
 Rabs cycle between an inactive GDP-bound form and an active GTP-bound form that is able to recruit to membranes different sets of downstream effectors directly responsible for vesicle formation, movement, tethering and fusion.
 RAB1A regulates vesicular protein transport from the endoplasmic reticulum (ER) to the Golgi compartment and on to the cell surface, and plays a role in IL-8 and growth hormone secretion.
 Regulates the level of CASR present at the cell membrane.
 Plays a role in cell adhesion and cell migration, via its role in protein trafficking.
 Plays a role in autophagosome assembly and cellular defense reactions against pathogenic bacteria.
 Plays a role in microtubule-dependent protein transport by early endosomes and in anterograde melanosome transport.